-7.14 Compressor Hard Start Components
+7.12 Compressor Hard Start Components

-Start components are not usually required with the scroll compressors used in heat pumps, but are available for low line voltage applications and where start components are desirable to reduce light dimming.
-Hard start components must be field installed and are available through Rheem Parts or Ruud Parts.
+Start components are not usually required with the scroll compressors, but are available for special cases and where start components are desirable to reduce light dimming.
+Hard start components must be field installed and are available through the manufacturer's parts dept. or from the wholesale distributor.

-7.15 Discharge Line Muffler
+7.13 Discharge Line Muffler